VergilOP/Note/University/2nd/Artificial Intelligence 2/AI2_Review.md

 **Mutual Information feature selection**: Use mutual information to choose a optimal set of independent variables, called features that allow us to classify samples.

 **Information gain**: the information we can gain after spiting the samples based on a independent variable (internal node)

+**Backtracking**: A depth first search method with two additional features: 1) Check constraints as we go and 2) Consider one variable at one layer in the search tree.

+**Forward checking**: when assigning a variable, cross off anything that is now violated on its neighbours’ domains.

+**Ordering**: choose the variable with the fewest legal values left in its domain.

+- Main assumptions of Logistic Regression
+  - Binary outcomes
+  - Independent observations: observations are independent of each other.
+In other words, the observations should not come from repeated measurements or matched data.
+  - Low or no multicollinearity among the independent variables: the independent variables are not too highly correlated with each other.
+  - Linearity of independent variables and log odds.
+Note: this does not mean logistic regression assumes the dependent and independent variables are related linearly
+  - A large sample size.